 You're someone who takes your oral health very seriously.
-You never skip your bi-annual dental check-ups, you brush your teeth twice a day, and you watch what you eat when it comes to sweets and processed foods.
-Even though your oral care routine deserves an A+, that doesn't mean you'll never experience a toothache.
-A cavity is the most likely culprit for your pain, but there are other possible causes, too.
+You never skip your bi-annual dental checkups, you brush your teeth twice a day, and you watch what you eat when it comes to sweets and processed foods.
+Even though your oral care routine deserves an A+, it doesn't mean you'll never experience a toothache.
+A cavity is the most likely culprit for your pain, but there are other possible causes too.
 They range from grinding your teeth to having a sinus infection.
 Let's go over the different types of tooth pain, their potential causes beyond a cavity, and why it's crucial to seek professional dental guidance when your pain lasts longer than a day or two.

 Potential Causes of Toothaches: It’s Not Always a Cavity

 If there's no sign of a cavity, but tooth pain persists, there are other possible reasons that should be explored.
 A sinus infection, for example, is a less common but significant cause of tooth pain.
 If only your upper teeth on both sides of your face are in pain, sinusitis could be the culprit.
 This sort of toothache is usually accompanied or preceded by nasal congestion and tenderness around your sinuses.
-If you suspect this is the cause of your tooth pain, you may wish to see your medical professional to discuss prevention and treatment.
+If you suspect this is the cause of your tooth pain, you may wish to see your medical professional for discussing prevention and treatment.

 Suppose you feel pain more in your jaw rather than just in a specific tooth.
 In that case, temporomandibular disorders could be the cause.
 You could have this disorder because of direct injury or trauma to your jaw, tooth grinding (bruxism), or arthritis or cancer affecting your jaw.
 If you still have your wisdom teeth, impacted molars could also be causing you jaw pain.
 Your molars become impacted when there's no room in the back of your mouth for them to emerge out of your gums properly.